 Pet relocation services may cost a bit more (it varies, so it is difficult to provide an estimate here), but they can save you stress, energy, and even money in the long run.
 They may be able to negotiate lower shipping costs, and they can anticipate any unforeseen or hidden expenses that might be included in your move.

 Whether moving your dog domestically or internationally, the costs can vary greatly depending upon several factors.
 The United States has relatively low costs for bringing your dog into the country, but there are still many regulations and requirements you must fulfill for a successful move.
-With the recent COVID pandemic still impacting travel in 2022, costs may be greater, especially for ground transit or airline travel.
+With the recent COVID pandemic still impacting travel, costs may be greater, especially for ground transit or airline travel.
 There also may be a number of limitations or restrictions on travel at this time, making planning ahead of time important.

 Bringing your furry friend home is of utmost importance, so it is good to get the most up-to-date information regarding travel and relocation based on the exact circumstances of your move.
 Whether you are doing a DIY move or using a relocation agency, there are several costs to consider in a move.
 With a lot of planning and a little luck, your move should proceed smoothly and with the lowest cost possible!

-Featured Image Credit: ALPA PROD, Shutterstock
+Featured Image Credit: sophiecat, Shutterstock